Patient information - VivereX™ system and dressings

 Can you move around while on the therapy?

-Patients using VivereX™ can move around but this will depend on recommendations provided by your healthcare giver.
+While using VivereX™ you can move around, however this will depend on recommendations provided by your healthcare giver.

 When you are asleep